 Sales Consultants weren’t supposed to move to sales.
 But again, after feeling I wasn’t growing any more, I stormed into my manager’s office and let him know that I wanted to move to sales.
 Two months later, I was a sales rep with a quarterly quota, a territory and only myself to blame if I didn’t make things work.
 This was the first time the safety net of a secure job had been pulled from me since University – and although I was scared and showed it, I knew I had made the right move.
 Four months later I hit my entire year’s annual quota.
 Everyone in Sales Consulting thought I was crazy.

 v.
 My move from Sales to My Own Business with Nick…

 Decided that I didn’t like what I saw 15 years into the future.
 Gave six months notice, called my brother, and started a business in real estate with a strategy that every broker told us was crazy.
 That was years ago, we’re still here.
 The company I was at, an Oracle spin-off, was about to go IPO on the NYSE as I was leaving, so naturally, everyone thought I was completely crazy.

 I realize how ridiculous this may all seem.
 But upon reflection, I realize that I was very frustrated before having the guts to make each decision.
 Very frustrated.

 And each decision was made more from a personal growth standpoint than an income standpoint, although I was aware more income was likely, it was not the driving factor in my decision making.

 Today when I see people get extremely frustrated I tell them that they may be able to harness the emotions to produce a massive positive change in their lives.
 Worked for me.

 Looking back over this list it seems rather ridiculous to share it all, but who knows, maybe it helps you in some way.

-Today’s discussion was about getting a “big fat reason” to make a change in 2011.
+Today’s discussion was about getting a “big fat reason” to make a change.

 Happy New Year!